-- 1. Interpret the dual variables and perform sensitivity analysis in the context of economics problems. - 2.
-Explain the concept of complementary slackness and its role in solving primal/dual problem pairs, - 3.
-Formulate an LPP with linear constraints and solve real-world problem. - 4.
-Explain, how to maximize the profit, minimize the cost, minimize the time in transportation problem
+- 1. Describe the origin, Scope, development of Operations Research and use the scientific methods of Operation research. - 2.
+Interpret the dual variables and perform sensitivity analysis in the context of economics problems as shadow prices, imputed values, marginal values, or replacement values and explain the concept of complementary slackness and its role in solving primal/dual problem pairs, - 3.
+Define how to formulate an LPP with linear constraints and identify a problem in your locality, formulate it as an LPP and solve.
+Prove basic set equalities - 4.
+Explain, how to maximize the profit, minimize the cost, minimize the time in transportation problem.
+For example, travelling salesman problem, Assignment problems.